 Facilities

-Based around clusters of health care facilities which includes hospitals, community-based services and general practices.
+Based around clusters of health care facilities which includes hospitals, community-based services and general practices to enhance the learning experience and offer activities and engagement.

 The clusters forming the UQ MD Learning Communities are the following: